Call us now

 What happens if I die with the Nil Rate Band Discretionary Trusts still in my Will?

-Depending on your circumstances, it may be best for the trust to be wound up on the first death and for the assets to be passed to the surviving spouse.
-It can be wound up within two years of death so that the transferrable nil rate band is available for the surviving spouse when they eventually pass away.
-A formal deed of appointment can be prepared to deal with this.
+Given your circumstances, it may be best to wind up the trust upon the first death, allowing the assets to pass to the surviving spouse.
+You can wind it up within two years of death to ensure the transferable nil rate band is available for the surviving spouse when they pass away.

 How can we help?